FAO and YouTube

 - videos must have been shot with the permission of the parent or legal guardian of any identifiable children appearing in the video (permission form)

-All FAO videos must have the full Logo-block at the beginning and/or at the end of the video.
-They can be downloaded from below links in various sizes/resolutions (available only through FAO network):
+The FAO Logo-blocks can be downloaded from below links in various sizes/resolutions (available only through FAO network):

 Any video or photographic material shot by FAO employees while on duty / on mission for FAO is the property of the Organization.